Ventero/FRESteamWorks/README.md

 A pre-built ANE (containing the Windows dll and OS X dylib) as well as the Linux SWC can be found on http://dump.ventero.de/FRESteamWorks/.
-To build the Linux APIWrapper, run `make APPIDS=whitelist wrapper`, where `whitelist` is a comma separated list of app ids.
+To build the Linux APIWrapper, run `make APPIDS=whitelist wrapper`, where `whitelist` is a comma separated list of application IDs that are able to use the wrapper binary.

 # Documentation #